grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 * MacOS on x64
 * MacOS on ARM64

-Visit our GitHub [releases](https://github.com/pyroscope-io/pyroscope-java/releases) page to download the latest version of `pyroscope.jar`.
+Visit the GitHub [releases](https://github.com/pyroscope-io/pyroscope-java/releases) page to download the latest version of `pyroscope.jar`.

 The latest release is also available on [Maven Central](https://search.maven.org/artifact/io.pyroscope/agent).